 Fruits:

-The recommended intake is 2 pieces of fresh fruit or 1 cup of dehydrated per day.
+The recommended intake is 2 pieces of fresh fruit or 1 cup of dehydrated fruit per day.
 This goal is typically easier to meet as dried fruit is included in various trail mixes and backpacking meals.

 Vegetables:

-The recommended intake is 2 ½ cups of fresh vegetables per day or 1 ¼ cups of dehydrated per day.
+The recommended intake is 2 ½ cups of fresh vegetables per day or 1 ¼ cups of dehydrated vegetables per day.
 That’s a hard goal to meet at home, let alone while backpacking.

 Whole grains: